11leven/DSC680/README.md

 # DSC680
-This is the proporal document for week 1
+This is the proposal document for week 1